-Class Voice is designed for non-music and non-voice music majors who enjoy singing and wish to improve their vocal technique, regardless of ability.
+Class Voice is designed for non-music and non-voice music majors who enjoy singing and wish to improve their vocal technique regardless of ability.
 The student will develop the skills, knowledge, and attitudes to perform the range of musical styles and genres written for the solo voice.
 Posture, breathing, phrasing, diction, intonation and tone quality will be addressed in order to aid the student in the development of a healthy singing technique and a better understanding of how the body and mind function in singing.
-Candidates will gain functional performance and pedagogical skills in voice, including sight-reading.
+Credits: 2